magnetic-lab/magla/README.md

 In Magla, timelines can be requested, and then dynamically generated on the fly using your production data.
 This will enable superior features development and automation, as well as hopefully break some shackles and give the idea of an edit more of an expressionistic, non-binding and ultimitely, more creative feeling.

 `MaglaProject`, `MaglaShot`, and `MaglaShotVersion` objects all include companion `opentimelineio.schema` objects which are mirror representations of eachother.
-The `opentimelineio` objects are saved in `JSONB` form in the DB.
+The `opentimelineio` objects are saved in `JSON` form in the DB.

 Breakdown of `MaglaEntity` types and their associated `opentimelineio.schema` types:
 - `Project` <--> `opentimelineio.schema.Timeline`